janm31415/jAmpler/README.md

 The following import options are available via the `Presets` menu.
 Note that, depending on the size of the samples, import can take a while to complete.
 During import, jAmpler will not respond until the import procedure is completed.
 - Load a Yamaha DX7 sysex file (large collection [here](https://bobbyblues.recup.ch/yamaha_dx7/dx7_patches.html)).
 Samples will be generated automatically for each of the 32 patches in the DX7 sysex soundbank.
 - Load [sfz files](https://sfzformat.com/).
 In order to successfully load a sfz file, you should first compress the whole folder with all the samples and .sfz files into a .zip file.
 Next, you can import this .zip file in jAmpler.
 A nice sfz collection is the [Sonatina Symphonic Orchestra](https://sfzinstruments.github.io/orchestra/sso/) that can be downloaded freely [here](https://github.com/peastman/sso/releases).
+- Load sf2 SoundFont files.
+Samples will be generated automatically for each of the presets in the SoundFont file.

 ---